 It got worse.
-I tried to access the Internet so I could install Malwarebytes - no luck.
-All network connections disabled.
+I tried to access the Internet so I could install Malwarebytes – no luck.
+All network connections had been disabled.

 So I ran a full scan of his PC with his antivirus application.
 It ran at roughly half the speed it normally does and found nothing.

-Next I decided to grab the Malwarebytes set-up file off my PC (had to run home and get it) and install it on Robert's PC from a USB Memory stick.
+Next I decided to grab the Malwarebytes set-up file off my PC and install it on Robert’s PC from a USB Memory stick.

-My next thought was to get Malwarebytes onto his PC via Bluetooth - and you can probably guess the result.
+My next thought was to get Malwarebytes onto his PC via Bluetooth – no luck there either.

 So I went online with my PC and looked up the Worm.Win32.Netsky virus and pulled up an article on how to remove it manually.

-So the only thing left was to get the data off the PC and reformat the disk.
+So the only thing left was to get the data off the PC, reformat the disk and reinstall Windows.
 A pain in the butt but it worked.

 As much as I hate these people (and I do), I have to respect the thoroughness of the job they did.
 But what a shame they couldn’t channel their skills into something worthwhile.

 In case you’re interested, Robert’s PC was infected by one of those UPS delivery status emails that have been floating around for a while.